sonos/torch-to-nnef/docs/tutos/5_llm.md

 And pouf done.
 It will be a bit slower because SSD are slower than RAM but hey exporting Qwen3 8B in f16 takes around 4min for a 16Go stored model (this trade is fine for most big models).
-See [our offloaded tensor tutorial](./7_offloaded_tensor.md) to learn more about how to leverage this further.
+See [our offloaded tensor tutorial](./7_offloaded_tensor.md) to learn more about how to leverage this further (even in your PyTorch based apps).

 ## Export a model from different library